 A new study conducted on mice and people has shown that eating a Western diet, a diet rich in sugar and fat impairs the immune system in the gut.
 This could increase the risk of infection and inflammatory bowel disease.

 The damage mainly occurs in Paneth cells, immune cells in the gut that help keep inflammation in check.
-Improper functionality of Paneth cells prompts the gut immune system excessively prone to inflammation.
-This puts people at risk of inflammatory bowel disease and undermining effective control of disease-causing microbes.
+Improper functionality of Paneth cells prompts the gut immune system to be excessively prone to inflammation.
+This puts people at risk of inflammatory bowel disease and undermines effective control of disease-causing microbes.